Cash Conversion Cycle

 Comparing Trade Credit and Borrowing from a Bank

 Lengthening the days payable outstanding can enhance the cash conversion cycle.
 However, some suppliers may offer discounts for prompt or early payment.
-If a company forgoes this discount to extend days payable outstanding, the company is implicitly borrowing from the supplier for the extra days at the cost of the forgone discount.
+If a company forgoes this discount to extend the days payable outstanding, it implicitly borrows from the supplier for the extra days at the cost of the forgone discount.

-For example, assume that a company is given the following terms of trade credit: “3/10, net 30”.
+For example, assume that a company is given the following trade credit terms: “3/10, net 30”.
 This implies that a supplier will give the company a 3% discount if the account is paid within 10 days; otherwise, the full amount is due by the 30th day.

-Suppose a company decides to forego this discount for a payment in the 30th day.
-In that case, the company is implicitly borrowing from the supplier for 20 (=30-20) days at a cost equivalent to the foregone discount.
+Suppose a company decides to forego this discount for a payment on the 30th day.
+In that case, the company implicitly borrows from the supplier for 20 (=30-20) days at a cost equivalent to the foregone discount.

-A remedy to this problem is for a corporate issuer to borrow from a bank at a low-interest rate to pay the supplier early to qualify for the discount and repay the bank later.
+A remedy to this problem is for a corporate issuer to borrow from a bank at a low interest rate, pay the supplier early to qualify for the discount, and repay the bank later.
 However, we need to calculate the effective annual rate (EAR) of supplier financing and compare it with the bank’s EAR on the loan.

 The effective annual rate (EAR) of supplier Financing is given by: